 There are two main types of active transport.
 These are primary active transport and secondary active transport.
 The main difference between the two types of active transport is the energy source used to drive the transport.

-When a lot of materials are transferred at once, this type of transport is considered bulk transport.
-Vesicle movements like endocytosis and exocytosis are considered bulk transport.
+Bulk transport occurs when a lot of materials are transferred at once.0 Vesicle movements like endocytosis and exocytosis are considered bulk transport.
 Two types of vesicle movement occurring in cells are endocytosis and exocytosis.
-Endocytosis bring items inside the cell while exocytosis pushes materials outside the cell.
+Endocytosis brings items inside the cell while exocytosis pushes materials outside the cell.

-Endocytosis involves ingesting external fluid containing macromolecules or other larger particles.
+Endocytosis is an active transport using energy to take in biomolecules or larger particles by formation of vesicles.
+It involves ingesting external fluid containing macromolecules or other larger particles.
 This works by having the cell membrane pinch around the material forming a vesicle which will carry the substance in any part of the cell.
 Two types of endocytosis may occur.
 These are phagocytosis and pinocytosis.
 Phagocytosis occurs when large materials are ingested at once while pinocytosis involves ingestion of finer and smaller molecules.
 Commonly, phagocytosis is termed as cell eating while pinocytosis is cell drinking.

-Exocytosis on the other hand, involves a vesicle containing materials fusing with the cell membrane eventually allowing release of the material to the outside of the cell.
+Exocytosis, on the other hand, involves a vesicle containing materials fusing with the cell membrane eventually allowing the release of the material to the outside of the cell.
+This type of transport is used by secretory cells and neurotransmitters.
 Because these two processes require energy, they are considered forms of active transport.